CatherineH/CatherineH.github.io/_posts/2016-06-07-mimicking-udev-rules-with-pyserial.md

 Here's my solution.
 [PySerial](http://pyserial.readthedocs.io/) has a lovely tool called *list_ports* which will list a bunch of handy information about the available com ports.
-By matching the vendor and product IDs, I can guess the devices:
+By matching the vendor and product IDs, (or in the case of devices that both use the FTDI FT232R chip, also the serial number) I can guess the devices:

 ```